 Other information.
 A budgetary comparison schedule is included as Required Supplementary Information (RSI) for the General Fund on page 29.
-A budgetary comparison schedule for the Debt Service Fund is provided as other supplementary information on page 31.
+Budgetary comparison schedules for the Debt Service Fund and Capital Projects Fund are provided as other supplementary information on pages 31-32.